Optimal Bayesian design for model discrimination via classification: Additional Details and Results for the Two-model Epidemiological Example

 When validating the optimal designs found by the different methods, we employ generalised Gauss-Hermite quadrature \citep{kautsky1982,elhay1987} with $Q$ sample points to compute the integral~\eqref{eq:marginal_likelihood}.
 As weighting kernel we use a multivariate normal density with mean and variance-covariance matrix given by the mean and twice the variance-covariance matrix, respectively, of the normal Laplace approximation to the posterior,

 where $\tilde{\vectt}_m$ is given by \eqref{eq:posterior_mode} and $\widetilde{\boldsymbol{\Sigma}}_{\vectS,\tilde{\vectt}_m, \vectd}$ is given by \eqref{eq:Hessian}.
 Using this weighting kernel, we expect that many sample points are in relevant regions where the integrand has high mass.
 In the bivariate case, determining the sample points involves two steps, see \citet{jackel2005}.
 First, all combinations of sample points resulting from applying the standard univariate Gauss-Hermite quadrature rule to each dimension are considered.
 The sample weights are simply computed by multiplying the univariate weights.
-To account for the correlation and different scaling and location implied by the multivariate normal weighting kernel, the sample points are then transformed accordingly.
+To account for the correlation and different scaling and location implied by the multivariate normal weighting kernel, the sample points are then transformed accordingly based on a spectral decomposition of the variance-covariance matrix, seeking to align the diagonals of the rectangle of sample points to the principal axes of the confidence ellipsoid.
+Furthermore, for the two-parameter SI model we drop sample points below a weight of $w_{1} \cdot w_{\lfloor(\sqrt{Q} + 1)/2\rfloor} / \sqrt{Q}$, where $\sqrt{Q}$ is the number of univariate sample points of the Gauss-Hermite quadrature rule and $w_{i}$ denotes the weight for the $i$th ordered univariate sample point.

 After obtaining the $Q$ sample points $\boldsymbol{\theta}_{m,i}$ and quadrature weights $w_i$ ($i = 1,\ldots,Q$) according to the quadrature rule, the marginal likelihood can be approximated by